reflexcameras/reflexcamera/usermanual.md

 A list containing all
 - recorded videos in mp4 format
-- images in jpeg format - a frame from the recorded video when the motion that triggered the recording was first detected
+- images in jpeg format - each image is a visual summary of motion from the video with the same timestamp.
+To create this summary image motion detected in each frame is overlayed onto the background using red, green, and blue colours in sequence.
+In older software versions, the image simply shows the first frame where motion was detected.
 - motionoutput.csv - a CSV file containing the motion statistics relating to each video

 The jpeg and videos can be sorted by their motion statistics with the arrows in the column headers in the table.